Picture book: Early to mid-20th century

 In 1913, Cupples & Leon published a series of 15 All About books, emulating the form and size of the Beatrix Potter books, All About Peter Rabbit, All About the Three Bears, All About Mother Goose, and All About Little Red Hen.
 The latter, along with several others, was illustrated by Johnny Gruelle.
 Wanda Gág's Millions of Cats was published in 1928 and became the first picture book to receive a Newbery Medal runner-up award.
 Wanda Gág followed with The Funny Thing in 1929, Snippy and Snappy in 1931, and then The ABC Bunny in 1933, which garnered her a second Newbery runner-up award.

 In 1931, Jean de Brunhoff's first Babar book, The Story of Babar was published in France, followed by The Travels of Babar then Babar the King.
 In 1930, Marjorie Flack authored and illustrated Angus and the Ducks, followed in 1931 by Angus and The Cats, then in 1932, Angus Lost.
 Flack authored another book in 1933, The Story About Ping, illustrated by Kurt Wiese.
 The Elson Basic Reader was published in 1930 and introduced the public to Dick and Jane.
 In 1930 The Little Engine That Could was published, illustrated by Lois Lenski.
 In 1954 it was illustrated anew by George and Doris Hauman.
 It spawned an entire line of books and related paraphernalia and coined the refrain "I think I can!
 I think I can!".
 In 1936, Munro Leaf's The Story of Ferdinand was published, illustrated by Robert Lawson.
 Ferdinand was the first picture book to cross over into pop culture.
 Walt Disney produced an animated feature film along with corresponding merchandising materials.
 In 1938 to Dorothy Lathrop was awarded the first Caldecott Medal for her illustrations in Animals of the Bible, written by Helen Dean Fish.
 Thomas Handforth won the second Caldecott Medal in 1939, for Mei Li, which he also wrote.
 Ludwig Bemelmans' Madeline was published in 1939 and was selected as a Caldecott Medal runner-up, today known as a Caldecott Honor book.

 In 1942, Simon & Schuster began publishing the Little Golden Books, a series of inexpensive, well illustrated, high quality children's books.
 The eighth book in the series, The Poky Little Puppy, is the top selling children's book of all time.
 Many of the books were bestsellers, including The Poky Little Puppy, Tootle, Scuffy the Tugboat, and The Little Red Hen.
-Several of the illustrators for the Little Golden Books later became staples within the picture book industry.
+Several illustrators for the Little Golden Books later became staples within the picture book industry.
 Corinne Malvern, Tibor Gergely, Gustaf Tenggren, Feodor Rojankovsky, Richard Scarry, Eloise Wilkin, and Garth Williams.
 In 1947 Goodnight Moon, written by Margaret Wise Brown and illustrated by Clement Hurd, was published.
 By 1955, such picture book classics as Make Way for Ducklings, The Little House, Curious George, and Eloise, had all been published.
 In 1955 the first book was published in the Miffy series by Dutch author and illustrator Dick Bruna.